JohannesHamann/onepiece_bot/README.md

-This project is all about getting the latest One Piece Manga chapter as a text message via telegram when ever it is available.
+This project is about getting the latest One Piece Manga as a text message via telegram when ever it is available.